 The basic elements of the Argentine Tango are taught in this class.
 If you have never danced Argentine Tango, this is the class to begin with.
-Walking in harmony, the man & woman facing each other, the embrace, the “ocho” or figure eight, forward & back will be covered.
-Emphasis is on the man initiating or leading the woman and the woman responding or following accordingly to his signal.
-Walk, embrace, musicality and connection are the main subjects of the classes and are studied through improvisation exercises and sequences.
-Good for all levels, but the attention will be toward beginners.
+Walking in harmony, the man & woman facing each other, they embrace the “ocho” or figure eight, forward & backward movements will be covered.
+Emphasis is placed on the man initiating or leading the woman and the woman responding or following his lead.
+Musicality and connection are the main objectives of the classes and are acheived through improvisation exercises and sequences.
+Open to all levels, but geared toward beginners.

 Zumba is a mixture of dance and aerobic exercise routines accompanied by popular music, mainly Latin-American, but also featuring hip-hop, soca, samba and world music.
 Zumba is class for everybody and every class feels like a party.